 However, you can immediately use the card’s digital wallet features once you’ve been approved for a new account.

-With the Wells Fargo Active Cash, you earn 2% cash back on purchases.
+With the Wells Fargo Active Cash® Card, you earn 2% cash rewards on purchases.
 There’s no need to sign up for anything.

 0% Introductory APR

-New accounts receive 15 months of 0% APR promotional financing on both new purchases and balance transfers.
-Qualifying balance transfers must be made within 15 months of account opening (the day your new account was approved).
+New accounts receive 0% intro APR financing on both new purchases and qualifying balance transfers for 15 months from account opening (then a 15.74%, 20.74%, or 25.74% variable APR applies depending on creditworthiness).
+Qualifying balance transfers must be made within 120 days of account opening (the day your new account was approved).

 When you perform a balance transfer, according to this offer, there’s a 3% balance transfer fee applied to your new balance.
-But after the introductory no-interest offer ends, a 5% balance transfer fee applies, and transfers won’t receive the 0% APR promotional financing.
+But after the 0% Intro APR offer ends, a balance transfer fee of up to 5% applies, and transfers won’t receive the 0% APR promotional financing.
 There’s a minimum $5 fee for each transfer.

 I would just urge readers to use caution with these types of intro 0% APR offers.
 Receiving financing is great, but not if it encourages you to make unnecessary purchases and incur debt.